jasonrichdarmawan/ProtocolExample/README.md

    It is achievable but it's hacky.

-   When you on a sheet, it is expected that you can go back to the previous page by swiping from the left to right, isn't it?
+   Also, because you navigate to a new page, although the page immediately present a sheet, it is STILL expected that you can go back to the previous page by swiping from the left to right, isn't it?

    No idea how to do that.